DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-04-15-managing-users.md

 ---
 title: Managing users
-description: Providing a way for users to view, invite and remove users from their organisation.
+description: Providing a way for users to view, invite and remove users from their organisation
 date: 2020-04-15
 screenshots:
   items: